Compare & Save on Conveyancing Solicitors

 Other Reasons to Hire a Leasehold Solicitor

-While leasehold solicitors are typically hired during the purchase or sale of a leasehold property, there are other scenarios in which they may be instructed.
-Here are some other examples:
+Leasehold solicitors are typically hired during the purchase or sale of a leasehold property.
+However, there are other scenarios in which they may be required, including:

 Appointing a Manager